Learning About Coronary Artery Bypass Graft Surgery

 What can you expect after bypass surgery?

 You will stay in the hospital for at least a few days after the surgery.
 You will feel tired and sore for the first few weeks.
 Your chest, shoulders, and upper back may ache.
 These symptoms usually get better in 4 to 6 weeks.
 It may take 1 to 2 months before your energy level is back to normal.
-You may have some swelling or pain in the area where the healthy blood vessel was taken.
+You may have some swelling or pain in the area where the healthy blood vessel used for the bypass was taken.

 You will probably be able to do many of your usual activities after 4 to 6 weeks.
 But for at least 6 weeks, you'll avoid lifting heavy objects and doing activities that strain your chest or upper arm muscles.

-• Take your medicines.
+• Take your medicines as instructed.

 • Eat a heart-healthy diet.